retis-org/retis/docs/modules/skb_tracking.md

 The `skb-tracking` collector does not track itself `skb` in the kernel (this is done in the core) but allows to report the tracking information in the events.
-This tracking information, which is basically an unique "id", can be used at post-processing time to reconstruct in-kernel packets flow using the `sort` post-processing command.
+This tracking information, which is basically a unique "id", can be used at post-processing time to reconstruct in-kernel packets flow using the `sort` post-processing command.